-- Field work begins July 3 and will be completed by the end of January 2018.
+- Field work begins July 3 and will be completed in February 2018.

 - One center traffic lane will remain open in each direction for most of this time.
-The outside westbound lane is currently closed.
+The outside lanes are currently closed.

 - Minimal impacts to bridge sidewalks